Reactive Attachment Disorder

 Reactive Attachment Disorder (RAD) is a severe form of trauma.
 I believe that RAD is the basis of several disorders (e.g., oppositional-defiant disorder, conduct disorder, antisocial personality disorder and borderline personality disorder).
 As the adoptive parent of a child with RAD, I understand the effects that RAD can have on an individual and the family if left untreated.
-As a counselor and play therapist, I believe parents need support, encouragement, and concrete behavioral management strategies in managing their children.
+As a play therapist, I believe parents need support, encouragement, and concrete behavioral management strategies in managing their children.
 Children need support and encouragement, as well, during the treatment process.

 Symptoms of Reactive Attachment Disorder

 - Sad and listless appearance